pitrackster/rtmidi-bridge/README.md

 ## KNOWN ISSUES

+- it takes a little time for midi input to be effective
 - the iDevice disconnect after a little moment
 - should be packaged with all python dependencies or at least use a package dependencies manager file...
 - relies on "WIP" projects (RTP MIDI is Alpha software)